TLP:CLEAR

 The attacker also uses eval $(echo ... | base64 -d), busybox sh -c, nohup ... >/dev/null 2>&1 &, and writes scripts to /host/p.sh and /mnt/p.sh with chmod 777 — maximizing the chance of successful execution across heterogeneous Docker configurations.

 A separate cluster of IPs deploys a full Xmrig toolchain via the Docker API.
-Representative payload from 198.13.47.111:
+Representative payload (observed from 45.76.202.47; 198.13.47.111 is the embedded fetch/callback target, not the sending IP):

 # 1. Download miner + config + scanner (multi-method fallback)